 While crowns replace an entire tooth structure, inlays and onlays replace only the diseased portion of the tooth structure.
-When neither composite fillings nor full crowns are an option, we turn to inlays and onlays as a solution.
-To restore a natural smile, we can use tooth-colored porcelain to precisely match your tooth shade, although some patients opt for gold restorations instead.
+When neither composite fillings nor full crowns are the prudent option, we turn to inlays and onlays as a solution.
+To restore a natural smile, we can use tooth-colored ceramics to precisely match your tooth shade, although some patients opt for gold restorations.

-A dental crown completely covers your tooth when composite fillings are not an option.
-They can be made from many different materials, including metal alloys, porcelain, and zirconia.
+A dental crown completely covers your tooth when composite fillings and partial coverage restorations are not an option.
+They can be made from many different materials, including metal alloys, high-strength ceramics, and zirconia.
 Once your crown is placed, it will look exactly like a natural tooth.

 Implants are titanium fixtures that are placed in a patient’s jaw bone to replace the root of the missing tooth.
-Once the implant is placed and integrated, it is attached to a crown in order to fully replace the function and appearance of a natural tooth.
+Once the implant is placed and integrated, it is connected to a crown to fully replace the function and appearance of a natural tooth.
 Implants can also be used as anchors for removable appliances, such as complete or partial dentures.
-Implants are durable and functional, allowing you to continue eating whatever foods you like without concerns about your teeth.
+Implants are durable and functional, allowing you to comfortably continue eating whatever foods you like.

-A bridge replaces missing teeth without the use of a denture or dental implant.
+A fixed bridge replaces missing teeth without the use of a denture or dental implant.
 Using healthy teeth as abutments for the bridge, we create a segment of artificial teeth to restore the portion that is missing.
-In order to fabricate a bridge, a crown is made for the teeth on either side of the space and a false tooth is placed in between the adjacent crowns, as a support.
+In order to fabricate a bridge, a crown is placed on the tooth or teeth on either side of the space and a false tooth or teeth (pontic) is connected in between the adjacent crown.

 A denture is a removable replacement for missing teeth.
 There are two types of dentures, complete (full) and partial dentures.

-Complete (full) dentures are made after all the teeth in the upper and/or lower jaw have been removed and the gum tissue has healed.
-The denture includes an acrylic base that is custom made in the dental laboratory and is made to look like natural gums, which sits over the gums or can be anchored to dental implants.
+A complete (full) denture is made after all the teeth in the jaw have been removed and the gum tissue has healed.
+The denture includes artificial teeth that are attached to an acrylic base which is custom made in the dental laboratory and mimics natural teeth and gums.
+Complete dentures may sit over the gums or can be anchored to dental implants.

-Removable partial dentures are made only when a few teeth need to be replaced.
-The removable partial denture either attaches to crowns on either side of the denture or to a metal framework that is attached to the teeth on both sides of the removable partial denture.
-Removable partial dentures can be supported in place by attaching them to dental implants when wearing them during the day.
+Removable partial dentures are made when several teeth need to be replaced.
+The removable partial denture also has artificial teeth which anchor to crowns or natural teeth on one or either side of the denture with the use of metal clasps.
+Removable partial dentures can also be supported in place by attaching them to dental implants when wearing them during the day.